Defense industry of South Korea: Aircraft/Missiles

 The KAI T-50 is one of South Korea's most successfully exported weapons platforms and has been credited with South Korea's increased arms exports.
-Despite some failed bids, the T-50 has been exported to the Philippines, Iraq, Indonesia, and Thailand, as well as to a number of countries expressing interest in procuring the aircraft, such as Argentina.
-On 26 May 2019, KAI was contracted by the Royal Thai Air Force to upgrade the T-50TH for $50.6 million.
+Despite some failed bids, the T-50 has been exported to the Philippines, Iraq, Indonesia, Malaysia, Thailand, and Poland as well as to a number of countries expressing interest in procuring the aircraft, such as Argentina.

 The KAI KUH-1 helicopter is being exported with assistance from Airbus.
 Armed variants have been showcased to attract customers from Southeast Asia, South America, and Africa who are in need of both utility and attack helicopters.
 The KUH-1 was further pushed for export to offset financial losses from the COVID-19 pandemic.
 Indonesia, Malaysia, Colombia, and Peru have expressed interest in purchasing the helicopter.
 KAI KT-1 Woongbi trainers have been exported to Indonesia, Turkey, Senegal, and Peru.

-The KF-X fighter program is jointly financed by Indonesia.
+The KF-21 Boramae fighter program is jointly financed by Indonesia.
 Indonesia is contributing 20 percent of the development cost—about ₩8.8 trillion, or $7.3 billion.
+A number of countries have already expressed interest in acquiring the aircraft, such as the Philippines, Peru and Malaysia.

+The M-SAM, has been exported by LIG-Nex1 to Saudi Arabia, Iraq and United Arab Emirates.